 The Council is currently maintaining an under-borrowed position.
-This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded from loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure (this is known as the Councils Internal Borrowings).
+This means that the capital borrowing need (the Capital Financing Requirement), has not been fully funded from loan debt as cash supporting the Council's reserves, balances and cash flow has been used as a temporary measure (this is known as the Councils' Internal Borrowings).
 This strategy is prudent as investment returns are low and counterparty risk is relatively high.

-Against this background and the risks within the economic forecast, caution will be adopted with the 2017-18 treasury operations.
+Against this background and the risks within the economic forecast, caution will be adopted with the 2019-20 treasury operations.
 Interest Rates in the financial markets will be monitored and a pragmatic approach to changing circumstances will be adopted.

-It is anticipated that in the medium term, the Council will need to borrow in order to finance the capital programme.
-Interest rates will be monitored to take advantage of the low rates to ensure that the borrowing is drawn down at an appropriate time.
-It is expected that requirements for long term borrowing will be met from the Government Loans Fund via the Department of Finance and Personnel.
+It is anticipated that in the medium term, the Council will not need to externally borrow in order to finance the Capital Programme.
+However, should the need to borrow materialise, interest rates will be monitored to take advantage of the low rates to ensure that the borrowing is drawn down at an appropriate time.
+It is expected that requirements for long term borrowing will be met from the Government Loans Fund via the Department of Finance.
 In additon, capital finance may be raised by the following methods that are not borrowing, but may be classed as other debt liabilities:-